LZR-S/GFN4Retention/README.md

 # 2 Retention Optimization

-User retention happens after leaving of previous session and identifies the beginning of the next session.
+User retention happens after leaving the previous session and identifies the beginning of the next session.

 ## 2.1 Setup